pfrazee/local/docs/applying-user-agent-behaviors.md

 HTTP's purpose is provide application-level [IPC](http://en.wikipedia.org/wiki/Inter-process_communication) between unfamiliar nodes.
 In the context of a single machine, it enables programs/plugins to coordinate and extend each-other's capabilities at runtime.
 If [virtual machines](http://en.wikipedia.org/wiki/Virtual_machine) are used to enforce security barriers, HTTP may be used as a bridge across their trust zones, and this is the principle behind leveraging [Web Workers](http://en.wikipedia.org/wiki/Web_worker).

-Interoperation requires that we generate requests toward links rather than to predefined URLs, as links confer interface guarantees.
-Referring back to the User Agent model, we'll require tools to: transfer & collect links, query against them, and (for performance reasons) parameterize their URIs.
+**Interoperation requires that we generate requests toward links rather than to predefined URLs, as links confer interface guarantees.** Referring back to the User Agent model, we'll require tools to: transfer & collect links, query against them, and (for performance reasons) parameterize their URIs.
 Most of these tools are readily available in existing standards.

 #### Link-transfer

 To transfer links, the HTML `<link>` element is available, but poorly-suited to the protocol, as are other content-type-specific formats such as [JSON-HAL](http://stateless.co/hal_specification.html), as they exclude the ability to use other content-types.
 This is not to say HTML or JSON-HAL are ineffective in all cases; they are simply ill-suited to the HTTP flow.
-Instead, the Link header ([defined in RFC5988](http://tools.ietf.org/html/rfc5988)) offers an elegant alternative which can be retrieved specifically with [HEAD requests](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9.4).
+Instead, the Link header ([defined in RFC5988](http://tools.ietf.org/html/rfc5988)) offers an elegant alternative which can be retrieved specifically with [HEAD requests](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9.4) or passed along in the standard response to a GET.

 The Link format's [relation types](http://tools.ietf.org/html/rfc5988#section-4) carry some notable features as RFC5998 defines.
 The first is that multiple reltypes may be used, and, while the inclusion of one should not affect the other, the definitions of both apply equally.
 This can be used to combine highly-generalized definitions, such as "CRUD" behaviors, with more specific type-definitions such as [schemas](http://schema.org/Thing).
 The second notable feature is that of the "extension types," which are labelled using URLs under the control of the reltype developer.
 Documentation and additional resources for the reltype can be hosted at the URL, giving a clear procedure for distributing specs between organizations.